gluconeogenewiz/cse15l-lab-report/report4.md

 ```

-<br /> Changes: Moved down to line 44, placed cursor on the 1 of index1 then clicked i ,
+<br /> Changes:
+1. Move down to line 44
+2. place cursor on the 1 of index1
-then clicked 2 to insert 2 in front of index making it index21, then clicking esc, then moving the cursor back on 1 and clicked x to delete it
+3. click `i` on the keyboard to initate insertions
+4. click `2` on the keyboard to insert the 2 before the 1 in index1
+5. this should result in index21
+6. click `esc` to stop insertion
+7. move cursor over the 1 in index21
+8. click `x` to delete the 1 resulting in index2

 <br /> After

 ```